All About Alpaca

 Alpaca herds are shorn annually with each animal yielding five to ten pounds of fiber.
 The first time an alpaca is sheared produces the finest fibers, colloquially called “baby Alpaca.”
 Fleece is typically hand-sorted, allowing farmers to select the softest fibers with a uniform micron count (the number that classifies the fineness of the fleece).
 Parachute’s new Alpaca Throws are woven with airspun technology, a technique that blows air through the fiber during spinning to enhance its lofty appearance, soft feel and insulation abilities.
 The fibers are then supported with Nylon threads (dyed to match the natural color of the Alpaca fleece) to increase durability.

-Stylish when set on the sofa or snuggly as an extra layer in bed, our Alpaca Throws are at the top of our list for staying warm while chilling out.
+Stylish when set on the sofa or snuggly as an extra layer in bed, our Windowpane Alpaca Throw is at the top of our list for staying warm while chilling out.
 They’re also perfect gifts (hint, hint).